 There are some similarities, but also major differences in how these two practices work.
 The real purpose of mindfulness is to train the mind in noticing thoughts and letting go.
 This is achieved by turning one’s awareness inwards, giving the mind a simple task like counting breaths, and then practicing the ability to notice the thoughts that distract from that task before returning to it by letting those thoughts go.

 Hypnotherapy has a much broader consideration than mindfulness meditation—it’s a form of talking therapy involving two people, rather than an individual practice.
-It can be used in many different ways in order to achieve the desired result—feeling more calm, more confident, less stressed, sleeping better, losing weight, doing a presentation at work.
+It can be used in many different ways in order to achieve the desired result—feeling calmer, more confident, less stressed, sleeping better, losing weight, doing a presentation at work.
 Hypnotherapy accesses the subconscious mind and therefore allows you to more readily respond to imagery, metaphors, and emotion.